micahvandegrift/micahvandegrift.github.io/impact.md

   * Bethany Nowviskie, Director of the Digital Library Federation (DLF) at CLIR, the Council on Library and Information Resources, and a Research Associate Professor of Digital Humanities in UVa's Department of English.
 [Open and Shut](http://nowviskie.org/2015/open-and-shut/).

-Evolving in common: Creating mutually supportive relationships between libraries and the digital humanities. **Vandegrift, M.**, & Varner, S.
+Evolving in common: Creating mutually supportive relationships between libraries and the digital humanities.
+Vandegrift, M., & Varner, S.
 *Journal of Library Administration*, 53(1), 67-78.
 http://pid.emory.edu/ark:/25593/cwzbf